Harper Community Park

 Each table will be numbered, beginning at 1 (Head Table).
 Players will draw lots for table assignment.
 Winners of each game will move up a table (e.g. Table 2 winners move to Table 1 for next game) and similarly , The defeated team of each game will move down a Table (e.g. Table 2 losing team moves to Table 3).
 The winning team from each game will receive a punch mark on their players card.

-Preliminary play will proceed from 1:00 PM until 3:00 PM when we will break for those who wish to participate in the Parade.
-We will reconvene at 3:45 PM.
-At that time, The top 4 teams will continue in the final round.
-Play will continue until 4:30 PM when the Tournament Director will signal the end of play.
+The top 4 teams will continue in the final round.
 The team with the most punch marks on their player card at that time will be declared the winner.
 In the event of a tie, there will be a mini-game played with the first team to three marks being declared the winner.

 Sponsored by Armstrong & Zenner families

-Tournament starts at 1:00 PM - Sign up starts at noon under the pavilion.
+Tournament starts at 3:00 PM - Sign up starts at 2:00 PM under the pavilion.

 Come out and have some fun - meet new people.